 Beyond "service": Institutional development and experimentation

-Consistently working on institutional development at the local level and experimenting in teaching and group process follows from and feeds into Peter's analyses (as a scientist) of ecological complexity and his interpretations (as an STS scholar) of equivalent, ecological-like complexity of influences shaping science.
-That intellectual work has led him to articulate and pursue the "the challenge of bringing into interaction not only a wider range of researchers, but a wider range of social agents, and to the challenge of keeping them working through differences and tensions until plans and practices are developed in which all the participants are invested" (Unruly Complexity
+Consistently working on institutional development at the local level and experimenting in teaching and group process follows from and feeds into my analyses (as a scientist) of ecological complexity and my interpretations (as an STS scholar) of equivalent, ecological-like complexity of influences shaping science.
+That intellectual work has led me to articulate and pursue the "the challenge of bringing into interaction not only a wider range of researchers, but a wider range of social agents, and to the challenge of keeping them working through differences and tensions until plans and practices are developed in which all the participants are invested" (Unruly Complexity

 , p.
 199).
 In this spirit (drawing here from a 2005 statement for a promotion review, http://www.faculty.umb.edu/peter_taylor/portfolio05PS.pdf

 "Three puzzles and eight gaps: What heritability studies and critical commentaries have not paid enough attention to."
 Biology & Philosophy25(1): 1-31, 2010; "A gene-free formulation of classical quantitative genetics used to examine results and interpretations under three standard assumptions."
 Acta Biotheoretica 60(4): 357-378, 2012.

 - I view service in terms of institutional development: a) to initiate and sustain new projects concerning critical reflective practice in science and science education; and b) to respond in existing programs to the shifting resources, priorities, and other challenges we persistently face in public education.
 In both arenas, my efforts are characterized by: